What's Trending in Valentine Nails for 2026

 Why does this matter so much?
 Gel polish is inflexible once cured.
 Your natural nails, however, flex constantly throughout the day.
 Cuticle oil keeps your natural nails hydrated and flexible, which reduces the stress on the gel bond.
 Dry, brittle nails crack and cause gel to lift or chip.

-I keep small dropper bottles of jojoba oil everywhere—on my bedside table, in my purse, at my desk.
-Making it convenient means I actually remember to do it.
+Keep small dropper bottles of jojoba oil everywhere—on your bedside table, in your purse, at your desk.
+Making it convenient means you actually remember to do it.

 Wear Gloves for Household Tasks